-def keyword to define a function with a name.
+def keyword is used to define a function in Python.
 The

-lambda keyword is used to create anonymous functions.
+lambda keyword is used to define an anonymous functions in Python.

 Usually, such a function is meant for one-time use.

 lambda arg1, arg2... : expression